matthijn/swift8/README.md

 ## ROMS

 Multiple games have been written for the CHIP-8 platform and are in the public domain.
 A number of these can be found on [DopeRoms](http://www.doperoms.com/roms/Chip-8.html).
 These include Space Invaders, Pong, Tetris and more.
+A number of these ROMS can be found in the roms folder.

 ## Remarks
 This is my first attempt to emulate any system, for now I am still working on it.
 And hopefully one day it will actually be able to run any of the fore-mentioned ROMS.